 Dr. Andy Pruitt 42:46

 But as the injured athlete, you get pretty tired of that’s all you’re thinking about?
-Right?
-I mean, there you need to have some other conversations and other movies, some other whatever to help time move along.
-Right, that aren’t concentrated on their injury or their or their sport.
+I mean, you need to have some other conversations and other movies, some other whatever to help time move along, that aren’t concentrated on their injury or their or their sport.
 It’s just community, we keep coming back to it.
 It’s pretty crucial.
-The single athlete who lives alone, I can remember my son when he broke his ankle, and a bike race and he lived alone.
-And it was encouraging people to go see him to help him trim his toenails to change his dressings to do all those, you know, so the athlete that lives alone, that can be isolating, for sure, Coach
+The single athlete who lives alone, I can remember my son when he broke his ankle and a bike race and he lived alone and it was encouraging people to go see him to help him, trim his toenails, to change his dressings.
+So the athlete that lives alone, that can be isolating, for sure.

-Neal Henderson has had the experience of a bad injury.
-And he discovered the importance of having support.
+Coach Neal Henderson has had the experience of a bad injury and he discovered the importance of having support.

 Neal Henderson 43:34

-I mean, I’ve worked with a few athletes that have been in this in this boat, I myself had had a period of time where I had to completely stop doing, you know, the sport that I really was committed to that I loved because I just had injuries that were mounting to the point where I could not function as a regular you know, person and dealing with those injuries.
-So number one, there is an aspect of, of changing priority, especially with with some of those major ones that training no longer becomes the thing to be better day in and day out from it from an external kind of like an achievement point of view.
-And it’s rearranging your mental energy or physical energy in towards that healing process and getting well in some cases that is time completely off of not doing that sport or activity.
-And that is often the hardest and how do you manage that psychological letdown, there’s there’s often depression and other things that are associated with that changing.
-You know, what often has been a driving force in a lot of athletes lives especially when we talk about that, you know, very driven high end athlete, elite athlete, it can be catastrophic from a psychological point of view.
-And so being able to reframe and reference things to get to a normal living and state in that be in that way so that the healing can occur.
-Those things have to work together and so support structures family, coworkers, friends, all of those are really important folks to be involved in, in that process to surround somebody in a good way to work through that time period where they may not be able to do their sport in any way and not define everything based on that to what they can’t do.
+I mean, I’ve worked with a few athletes that have been in this boat and I myself had a period of time where I had to completely stop doing the sport that I really was committed to, that I loved because I just had injuries that were amounting to the point where I could not function as a regular person and dealing with those injuries.
+So number one, there is an aspect of changing priority, especially with with some of those major ones that training no longer becomes the thing to be better day in and day out from an external kind of like an achievement point of view and it’s rearranging your mental energy or physical energy and towards that healing process and getting well in some cases that is time completely off of not doing that sport or activity and that is often the hardest and how do you manage that psychological letdown.
+There’s often depression and other things that are associated with that, Changing what often has been a driving force in a lot of athletes lives especially when we talk about that very driven high end athlete, elite athlete, it can be catastrophic from a psychological point of view and so being able to reframe and reference things to get to a normal living and state in that way so that the healing can occur.
+Those things have to work together and so support structures, family, coworkers, friends, all of those are really important folks to be involving in that process to surround somebody in a good way to work through that time period where they may not be able to do their sport in any way and not define everything based on that to what they can’t do.
 It’s what can you do right now?
 What is important?
-What are the focus that are certain active recovery and things like that, that may be part of that rehab, etc. But just reframing some of the things that make them a great, you know, make people great athletes and being able to stay committed and you know, commit to something and follow through.
-It’s just changing one of those things, going to appointments, et cetera, rehab, focusing on nutrition, sleep, quality, all of those things that are still also useful for healing.
+What are the focus that are certain active recovery and things like that, that may be part of that rehab, etc, but just reframing some of the things that make them a great people great athletes and being able to stay committed and you know, commit to something and follow through.
+It’s just changing one of those things.
+Going to appointments, et cetera, rehab, focusing on nutrition, sleep, quality, all of those things that are still also useful for healing.

 Julie Emmerman 45:48

-I think, you know, and team sports, it’s also helpful.
-Some athletes want to be around, you know, they want to be on the sidelines, and they want to be helping, or they want to help the coach or do other things like that, and some people don’t.
+I think in team sports, it’s also helpful.
+Some athletes want to be around, they want to be on the sidelines and they want to be helping or they want to help the coach or do other things like that and some people don’t.
 In endurance sports, it’s a little trickier.
-I guess, if you’re a triathlete, you can choose to go to the pool and help, you know, lead, the group swims, you can be in a follow car for cyclists and be a support role in that way.
+I guess, if you’re a triathlete, you can choose to go to the pool and help lead, the group swims.
+You can be in a follow car for cyclists and be a support role in that way.
 It’s one way to stay connected.
-It just depends on that person.
-And if they’re open to that,
+It just depends on that person and if they’re open to that.

 Dr. Andy Pruitt 46:16

-it’s a good thing about triathlon, they got three choices.
-Yeah, right.
-And so it’s rare that their injury takes them out of all three, right?
-Sounds triathlon was born bunch of injured runners or riding bikes.
-Oh, hell, let’s make this a competition.
-Right?
+So it’s rare that their injury takes them out of all three.
+That’s how triathlon was born.
+Bunch of injured runners are riding bikes and swimming.
+Oh, hell, let’s make this a competition, right?
 This is all back to what I said maybe half hour ago was finding them an alternative outlet for their athletic endeavor, even if it’s temporary.
 A lot of injured runners become high quality cyclists.

-Yes.
-And a lot of injured soccer players have become high quality.
-So yes, yes.
+Yes and a lot of injured soccer players have become high quality cyclists.

 Trevor Connor 46:44

-Yeah, I hate to say it, but this is something I bring up cycling is kind of the old person sport, because there’s so many sports that you can do really well in your 20s and even into your 30s.
-But you start particularly running, you just so much impact.
-Eventually you start getting more injuries.
-And you see people in their 40s start saying I’m going to shift to cycling because it doesn’t have the impact.
+Yeah, I hate to say it, but this is something I bring up cycling is kind of the old person sport because there’s so many sports that you can do really well in your 20s and even into your 30s, but you start particularly running.
+Just so much impact, eventually you start getting more injuries and you see people in their 40s start saying I’m going to shift to cycling because it doesn’t have the impact.
 It doesn’t have the damaging effects.
 It’s something I can do the rest of my life.

 Dr. Andy Pruitt 47:11

 Well, I mean, it is the number one rehab tool for many injuries, ankle, knee back hip.
 I mean, it is the number one place where we get people moving again, the number one injured body part from cycling is the knee.
-What is the number one rehab tool used for recovering from a knee injury is the bike.
-So it’s a pretty safe place to be hooked to injury pretty quickly?
-Yep.
+What is the number one rehab tool used for recovering from a knee injury?
+It’s the bike.
+So it’s a pretty safe place to be hooked to injury pretty quickly.

 Julie Emmerman 47:34

-I do want to add, though, even though I think it’s it’s always important to bring someone back to emotion and exercise.
-And obviously, for reasons that we know, I worry about some people that kind of exclusively rely on their physical outlet as a source of identity, and their attachment to their physical selves as like the one and only thing that brings them happiness.
+I do want to add, though, even though I think it’s it’s always important to bring someone back to emotion and exercise and obviously, for reasons that we know, I worry about some people that kind of exclusively rely on their physical outlet as a source of identity and their attachment to their physical selves as like the one and only thing that brings them happiness.
 Things are always changing.
-You know, we age our bodies change, road conditions change.
-I know except for us.
-Kidding.
-But it’s just true things are always changing.
-And none of us really want to accept that.
-And I don’t think most of us are too good at accepting that.
-And so I don’t know, Taylor, for example, personally, but it was obvious that after his injury, he took a big interest in the arts.
-And I think it’s very healthy to always encourage somebody to explore other avenues that are that can feel expansive in ways that your athletic life has also felt expansive, it’s going to feel different, but it’s nevertheless expansive.
-And if you have more of an expansive view on things versus a rigid, tight connection to this is the only thing that brings me happiness.
-And overall, you’re affording yourself more options for wellbeing in life.
+We age our bodies change, road conditions change except for us.
+Kidding, but it’s just true things are always changing and none of us really want to accept that and I don’t think most of us are too good at accepting that.
+So I don’t know, Taylor, for example, personally, but it was obvious that after his injury, he took a big interest in the arts and I think it’s very healthy to always encourage somebody to explore other avenues that can feel expansive in ways that your athletic life has also felt expansive, it’s going to feel different, but it’s nevertheless expansive and if you have more of an expansive view on things versus a rigid, tight connection to this is the only thing that brings me happiness and overall, you’re affording yourself more options for wellbeing in life.

-You know, Taylor’s interesting guy, I’ve known him since really the day he was born.
-And he had a really well rounded life, amazing parents are reminded as mothers and artists, so he was interested in art, just so his injury and retirement ultimately gave him the opportunity.
-But he’s not that he’s not right.
-And he’s doing really adventure bikepacking All over Europe, he still uses the bike as a extension of himself.
+Taylor’s interesting guy, I’ve known him since really the day he was born and he had a really well rounded life, amazing parents are well-rounded.
+His mother is an artist, so he was interested in art.
+So his injury and retirement ultimately gave him the opportunity, but not that he’s not riding, he’s doing really adventure bikepacking all over Europe.
+He still uses the bike as a extension of himself.
 He still in lots of different social medias with his bike, but his art is, is really taken off.
-But he had that avenue.
-So if you’re a well rounded person, you’re going to have other opportunities, right?
-So it’s that singular focused athlete that really is going to need your help,
+He had that avenue.
+So if you’re a well rounded person, you’re going to have other opportunities.
+So it’s that singular focused athlete that really is going to need your help.

 Julie Emmerman 49:29

-right to find right.
-And sometimes people find those other outlets involuntarily, so to speak, by default, and some people already have those sort of in the background of their lives.
+Right, right and sometimes people find those other outlets involuntarily, so to speak, by default and some people already have those sort of in the background of their lives.
 Nevertheless, I think we’re shortchanging ourselves as humans if we only consider that this one thing is only the thing.
-Yep.

 Taylor did a good job finding an outlet while he was injured.
 He discovered art.
 Let’s hear about it.

-I discovered art and painting in particular, really as a form of therapy. is a form of self expression, I think I’ve always been a very introspective person, I’ve developed an extroverted personality.
-But I’ve always been an introvert and somebody who likes to think about things for quite a long time and approach things from different angles, and try to make sense of things in a kind of a nonlinear way.
-And painting presented itself to me as this, this huge world that I could explore that was without any rules, really, or maybe there are rules, but there wasn’t a, there was no result, there wasn’t a metric that was determining whether I was doing it successfully or not.
-That has changed now that it’s sort of become my, one of my professions.
-But at least starting out, I came from this world where you do this certain amount of watts for X amount of time, and you get this result in a race.
-And if you don’t hit the power, you don’t hit the speed, then you’re not going to get the result.
-And painting.
-I just remember when I first started painting, thinking, Who cares if anybody likes this as long as as long as I like it, and I don’t even have to like it.
-But I can put things on here that are deeply personal to me.
-And then I can paint over them.
-And no one is ever going to see them.
-But I know that they’re there.
-And there was something very therapeutic and liberating about that whole process.
+I discovered art and painting in particular, really as a form of therapy.
+As a form of self expression, I think I’ve always been a very introspective person.
+I’ve developed an extroverted personality, but I’ve always been an introvert.
+Somebody who likes to think about things for quite a long time and approach things from different angles and try to make sense of things in a kind of a nonlinear way.
+Painting presented itself to me as this huge world that I could explore that was without any rules, really or maybe there are rules, but there was no result.
+There wasn’t a metric that was determining whether I was doing it successfully or not.
+That has changed now that it’s sort of become one of my professions, but at least starting out, I came from this world where you do this certain amount of watts for X amount of time and you get this result in a race and if you don’t hit the power, you don’t hit the speed, then you’re not going to get the result and painting.
+I just remember when I first started painting, thinking, who cares if anybody likes this as long as I like it and I don’t even have to like it, but I can put things on here that are deeply personal to me and then I can paint over them and no one is ever going to see them, but I know that they’re there and there was something very therapeutic and liberating about that whole process.

-I’m not sure if the article that you were referencing earlier mentioned any of this, but I also have experienced where people’s faith can really be helpful to them during rough injury experiences, you know, whether it’s a sense of spirituality or strong sense of devotion to a specific religion, I think that sense of finding a purpose and something bigger and beyond ourselves as individuals can be helpful to people during really catastrophic injuries,
+I’m not sure if the article that you were referencing earlier mentioned any of this, but I also have experienced where people’s faith can really be helpful to them during rough injury experiences.
+Whether it’s a sense of spirituality or strong sense of devotion to a specific religion, I think that sense of finding a purpose and something bigger and beyond ourselves as individuals can be helpful to people during really catastrophic injuries.